Aditya8821/Internity_DSA_Batch2_Aditya_Trivedi/README.md

   - Assume you're putting books on a shelf based on their height.
 In this situation, we can maintain the taller volumes on the left and the shorter books on the right, or we can do the opposite.

-- **Searching** Algorithm to Find a Book in a Shelf
-  - Assume you wish to look for a certain book on a shelf.
-The books in the self are not organized in any particular way.
-How would you go about finding the book in the least amount of time?
-DSA solves to this problem.
-- Shortest Path Finding Algorithms to Find the Shortest Path in Google Map
-### Revise the concepts of C++.
-- **Completed**

 ### Explore more about Standard Template Library(STL).
 - Algorithms
   - Non Manipulative Algorithm